 What is a dental bridge?

-But you are no doubt wondering, 'how, exactly, does this procedure work?"
-Well, our Ontario dentists are here to explain all of this to you.
+You're likely wondering, 'How, exactly, does this procedure work?'
+Well, our Pembroke and Deep River dentists are here to explain it all to you.

 Preparation & Temporary Bridge Placement